mongodb/specifications/source/auth/auth.rst

 Hostname Canonicalization
 `````````````````````````

-If CANONICALIZE_HOST_NAME is true, the client MUST canonicalize the name of each host it uses for authentication.
+If CANONICALIZE_HOST_NAME is true, "forward", or "forwardAndReverse", the client MUST canonicalize the name of each host it uses for authentication.
 There are two options.
 First, if the client's underlying GSSAPI library provides hostname canonicalization, the client MAY rely on it.
 For example, MIT Kerberos has `a configuration option for canonicalization <https://web.mit.edu/kerberos/krb5-1.13/doc/admin/princ_dns.html#service-principal-canonicalization>`_.

 Second, the client MAY implement its own canonicalization.
 If so, the canonicalization algorithm MUST be::